maroungrey/Portfolio/README.md

 # My Portfolio Website
+View the live version of the project: https://maroungrey.com/

 This is a portfolio website that I created as part of my journey to learn React.
 It uses React, Node.js, and Bootstrap, and I've incorporated several React modules to enhance the functionality of the site.

 ### About the Project